kartoFlane/superluminal2/skels/common/readme_editor.txt

 	installation directory.
 	On OSX, you can select 'FTL.app', since the resources are inside it.

-	In most cases, this should be located automatically.
+	In most cases, this should be located automatically, and the editor will only ask you for confirmation.

 	The editor reads data directly from the game's files, so any mods you have installed will show up in the editor.